Dental trauma

 • Degloving injuries and deep lacerations or tears require operative cleaning, debridement and suturing to reduce the risk of osteomyelitis

-• Refer to hospital dental registrar
+• Refer to emergency dental service

-• Manage intra and extra oral lacerations as required
+• Manage intra and extraoral lacerations as required

 Consider consultation with local paediatric dental team when

-Trauma requiring surgical input and assessment
+Dental trauma requiring surgical input and assessment

 Consider transfer when